baahar/MyTimer/README.md

+I made this to see what I can make in a week with zero web engineering experience.
+It took me ten days. www.tusktimer.com is where a copy of the code lives.

+ToDo: the up/down arrows and the clocks don't work on iOS.
+Need to figure out why.
+Probably worker threads?
+ToDo: statistics page to show graphs and also export data as CSV

 # TaskTimer
  A timer app that prominently features the overall time spent on tasks.
 Using PHP, JavaScript, JQuery and MySQL.